aliyx/tidb-operator/README.md

 Access grafana: `http://<NodeIP>:12802`, user&password is admin/admin.

 #### Deploy tidb-gc on kubernetes

+Tidb-gc is used to recycle deleted tikvs and indicators, default hostpath is `/mnt`, which will gc dir `/mnt/data*/` if `tidb-operator` starts the argument -host-path is `/mnt`, -mount is `data`.

 ```bash
 make install-tidb-gc # run this shell on kubernetes master